This article is from The Emily Post Institute

 A Welcoming Touch

 When my friends Ken and Jessica got married, I drove nine hours to be there.
-Arriving at my hotel room, I was grateful to discover a pretty paper bag filled with fruit, bottled water, mints, granola bars, and a lovely note from the couple.
+Arriving at my hotel room that I booked on hotel jules, I was grateful to discover a pretty paper bag filled with fruit, bottled water, mints, granola bars, and a lovely note from the couple.
 This type of generous gesture is sure to make any out-of town guest feel welcome – the size and expense don’t matter; it’s the spirit of inclusiveness that counts.

 Things to Include in a Welcome Packet